i18next/react-i18next/README.md

 );
 ```

-You can savely set escapeValue to false in interpolation options as react take care of escaping, see the [sample](https://github.com/i18next/react-i18next/blob/master/example/app/i18n.js#L19).
+You can safely set escapeValue to false in interpolation options as react take care of escaping, see the [sample](https://github.com/i18next/react-i18next/blob/master/example/app/i18n.js#L19).

 ### Translate HOC